67owilliams/Election_Analysis/README.md

 There was a total of 369,711 votes cast during the election

 #### Candidates
--Charles Casper Stockham
+1. Charles Casper Stockham
--Diana DeGette
+2. Diana DeGette
--Raymon Anthony Doane
+3. Raymon Anthony Doane

 #### ELection Analysis
--Charles Casper Stockham received 85,213 votes holding 23% of the votes -Diana DeGette received 272,892 votes holding 73.8% of the votes -Raymon Anthony Doane received 11,606 of votes holding 3.1% of the votes
+1. Charles Casper Stockham received 85,213 votes holding 23% of the votes
+2. Diana DeGette received 272,892 votes holding 73.8% of the votes
+3. Raymon Anthony Doane received 11,606 of votes holding 3.1% of the votes

 #### Election Outcome
 The winner of the election was Diana DeGette who had the popular vote receiving 73.8% of the votes with a total of 272,892.